nixos-asia/website/en/haskell-rust-ffi.md

 ...
 ```

-The easiest thing to do would be to `export LIBRARY_PATH=../target/debug`.
-This would mean that building the rust project will always be an extra command you run in the setup/distribution process.
-And it only gets harder when you have more dependencies and are spread across repositories.
+The easiest solution might seem to be `export LIBRARY_PATH=../target/debug`.
+However, this would mean additional command for building the Rust project each time during setup or distribution.
+This process becomes even more complex with multiple dependencies spread across repositories.

+Often, the easiest solution isn't the simplest.
+Let's use Nix to simplify this process.

-Even on trying to re-enter the `devShell`, the haskell package derivation will not resolve as it can't find `rust_nix_template`:
+Even after re-entering the `devShell`, the Haskell package derivation won't resolve because it can't find `rust_nix_template`:

 ```sh
 ...